Hopium21/aztec-packages/noir/noir-repo/SUPPORT.md

 # Participating in the Noir community

 Thank you for your interest in Noir!
-There are many ways to participate in the community and we appreciate all of them.
+There are many ways to participate in the community, and we appreciate all of them.

 ## Asking Questions

 The best place to ask general questions about Noir is in the #noir channel on the [Noir discord](https://discord.gg/YpCUTkzTC7).

-It might also be helpful to review existing and previous Github issues to see if your question has been answered already.
+It might also be helpful to review existing and previous GitHub issues to see if your question has been answered already.

 For specific technical questions, submitting an issue in this repo may be the best place to ask.